carlosdavila91/carlosdavila91.github.io/en/_posts/2021-01-21-linear-regression.md

 # Descriptive Analysis and Visualization

-Once you've digested the context, the next step is to take a glimpse at the structure of our data.
+Once you've digested the context, the next step is to take a glimpse at our data structure.

 I'll show a statistical description of numeric and categorical data.
 This way, we will characterize the variable types, detect possible missing values, outliers, or variables without or with almost no variance.